 Mazda CX-50 2025

+The base GS-L model is powered by a smooth, punchy non-turbo 2.5L four hooked up to a smooth and responsive sic-speed automatic transmission.
+The 17 inch wheels and higher profile tires of the GS-L don’t hurt handling but really pay off regarding ride, which is deliciously resilient.
 The 2.5L turbo engine is quick and flexible but gets raucous when pushed.
 That said, it has so much power that it doesn’t have to be pushed that hard.
 Output is a modest 227 on regular fuel but the torque figure is a massive 320 lb.ft.
 Driven normally, the car is acceptably serene.
 The six-speed automatic is a dream that combines fantastically smooth shifting, downshifts at the driver’s command and permits low-rev cruising.
 Brakes could have more initial bite but are generally very nice.
+Driven briefly, the new hybrid was quick and quieter than it is in the Toyota RAV4.

 The steering of the CX-50 is nicely weighted, geared and holds its line very well.